tiinasip/AI_idea/README.md

 Bonus features could be:
 * Price estimation (“This belt looks like it’ll cost about €32.50”)
 * Shopper profiling (“This looks like a cabin weekend stock-up”)
+* Combinations ("Those items will end up to apple pie!")
 * A commentator voice or chatbot (“Next up… yogurt?
 Suspense builds!”)
-* More than prediction models competing against each other ("Alice is winning Joe today!")
+* More than prediction models competing against each other ("AI Alice is winning AI Joe today, and you viewers have lost to both of them!")
-* Add self-checkout machines or other conveyer belts and compare
+* Add self-checkout machines or other cashout conveyer belts and compare
 * Viewers could make own suggestions for better forecast methods and also compete against AI with their own guesses.

 Checkout viewer could become a community, as groceries and other everyday products are interesting and everyone has some emotions to them or brands.
 For instance
 * "Who buys beer in the morning?"